You know, when you have suffer a couple of defeats 2006, 2008, and the party is having trouble, then the knives come out.

 Yes, that's right.

-Uh former Speaker Newt Gingrich said in an email message that uh this particular candidate, the guy's name is Chip Saltzman from Tennessee.
+Former Speaker Newt Gingrich said in an email message that this particular candidate, the guy's name is Chip Saltzman from Tennessee, what he was doing distributing this song was so inappropriate that he should be effectively disqualified.

-Mike Duncan, current chairman of the Republican National Committee seeking re-election.
+Mike Duncan, current chairman of the Republican National Committee, seeking re-election.

 I am shocked and appalled, he said.

-Well, surprise, surprise, you're shocked and appalled your opponent wants to run against you.
+Your opponent wants to run against you.

-And quite frankly, it's imploding, partly due, or I should say, this particular reaction is a manifestation of why the party is imploding.
+And quite frankly, it's imploding partly due, or I should say this particular reaction is a manifestation of why the party is imploding.

 They're Democrat lights and all of that.